mit-pdos/sigmaos/cpython3.11/Doc/howto/descriptor.rst

     AttributeError: 'C' object has no attribute '_C__x'

-To see how :func:`property` is implemented in terms of the descriptor protocol, here is a pure Python equivalent that implements most of the core functionality:
+To see how :func:`property` is implemented in terms of the descriptor protocol, here is a pure Python equivalent:

 .. testcode::